lhc17/HoloNet/docs/tutorial_folder/tutorial_CE.rst

 Based on ``w_best``, we can build up the multi-view communication network.

-We calculate the edge weights of the multi-view communication network, then filter the edges with low specificities.
+We calculate the edge weights of the multi-view communication network.
+With the more attributions of ligands, :func:`HoloNet.tools.compute_ce_tensor` can set different ``w_best`` for secreted ligands and plasma-membrane-binding ligands.

+Then we filter the edges with low specificities.

 .. code:: ipython3